MobileTeleSystems/bretrics/README.md

 ## Container parameters

-- `-e PORT=3000` - the port on which the microservice will be launched, default 3000.
+- `-e PORT=3000` — the port on which the microservice will be launched, default is 3000.

-- `-e BRETRICS_PERCENTILES=[0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99]` - percentiles of prometheus values,
+- `-e BRETRICS_PERCENTILES=[0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99]` — percentiles of Prometheus values,
-    default [0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99].
+  default: [0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.99].

-- `-e BRETRICS_MAXAGESECONDS=600` - will tell how old a bucket can be before it is reset, in seconds, default 600 seconds.
+- `-e BRETRICS_MAXAGESECONDS=600` — how old a bucket can be before it is reset, in seconds, default is 600 seconds.

-- `-e BRETRICS_AGEBUCKETS=5` - configures how many buckets we will have in our sliding window for the summary, default 5.
+- `-e BRETRICS_AGEBUCKETS=5` — configures how many buckets will be in the sliding window for the summary, default is 5.

-- `-e BRETRICS_PREFIX="bretrics_"` - prefix of web monitoring values,
+- `-e BRETRICS_PREFIX="bretrics_"` — prefix for web monitoring values,
-    default bretrics_.
+  default: bretrics_.

-- `-e PROM_ELPRECISION=100` - nodejs event loop precision for system metrics, default 100.
+- `-e PROM_ELPRECISION=100` — Node.js event loop precision for system metrics, default is 100.

-- `-e PROM_PREFIX=""` - prefix for all prometheus metrics,
+- `-e PROM_PREFIX=""` — prefix for all Prometheus metrics,
-    default empty string.
+  default: empty string.

-## Metrics Prometheus
+## Prometheus Metrics

-The microservice has built-in Prometheus monitoring and is located on the endpoint `/metrics`.
+The microservice has built-in Prometheus monitoring and is available at the endpoint `/metrics`.

-Block this endpoint on the proxy if you do not need to provide access to metrics from outside your network.
+Block this endpoint on your proxy if you do not need to provide access to metrics from outside your network.

-## Components for web
+## Components for the Web

 To send metrics from the client, you need to write code that will send metrics to the microservice.
 An [example of such code can be found here](https://web.dev/vitals/).